 Finally, a survey of bite marks from 21 of the 23 generally recognized species of extant crocodylians was performed to better characterize marks found across Crocodylia and to test methods for synthesizing taphonomic datasets.
 Bite marks were identified, and specimens were then coded for presence or absence of mark subscores.
 Attempts to find statistical correlation between mark types, animal vital statistics, and sample collection protocol were unsuccessful.
 Mapping bite mark character states on a eusuchian phylogeny successfully predicted the presence of bisected marks in previously published, extinct taxa.
 Predictions for clades that may have created multiple subscores, striated marks, and extensive crushing were also generated.
 Inclusion of fossil bite marks which have been positively associated with extinct species allow this method to be projected beyond the crown group.
 The results of this study indicate that phylogenies can and should be explored further for use as predictive tools in a taphonomic framework.

 Includes bibliographical references (pages 152-170).

 Copyright 2012 Stephanie Katarina Drumheller-Horton

 Drumheller-Horton, Stephanie Katarina.
-"An actualistic and phylogenetic approach to identifying and interpreting crocodylian bite marks." dissertation, University of Iowa, 2012.
+"An actualistic and phylogenetic approach to identifying and interpreting crocodylian bite marks."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.